frankbria/frankbria/README.md

 ## 🚀 Who I Am

 - **Fintech Consultant & Author**: 20+ years in retail and commercial banking analytics.
-Author of *Seven Billion Banks*, advocating personalized banking experiences via data-driven insights.
+Author of *Seven Billion Banks* advocating personalized banking experiences via data-driven insights.
 - **Full-Stack Developer**: Architecting and coding n‑tier web apps with **Next.js**, **FastAPI**, **MongoDB**, deployed on **Vercel** & **Render**.
 Recent work includes a photography e‑commerce platform and an AI-powered narrative modeling assistant.
 - **Mathematics Enthusiast**: Graduate-level research in algebraic topology and K-theory of finite loop spaces.
 Passionate about homotopy theory, spectral sequences, and publishing academic work.
+- **Author & Entrepreneur**: Deep consulting experience in scaling consulting services companies.
+Author of *Scale: How to Grow Your Business by Working Less*, *Scalable Consulting: Use a High-Ticket Program to Transform Your 6-Figure Practice into a 7-Figure Enterprise*, *Personalizing Your Marketing: How Segmenting Your Prospects and Sending Specific Messages Will Transform Your Marketing Success* (co-author Mark Nogaki)
 - **Music Composer**: Hobbyist composer for film and media, exploring ways to blend visuals and sound in storytelling.
 - **Polyglot Learner**: Fluent in German; conversational in Russian, French, and Italian.
 Always curious about language, culture, and new perspectives.